ikmb/gwas-qc/Readme.md

 1. Get the example dataset: https://raw.githubusercontent.com/ikmb/gwas-qc/master/example.tar.gz
    - Note that the example also contains files that will not be used by the QC, but for later marker association testing
    - The example dataset is a subset of the 1000 Genomes Project, using 2504 samples with randomized sex and phenotype, and 50,000 randomly-selected variants
-3. Unpack it in your home folder: `tar xvaf example.tar.gz -C $HOME; cd $HOME/example`
+2. Unpack it in your home folder: `tar xvaf example.tar.gz -C $HOME; cd $HOME/example`
-4. Launch the pipeline: `nextflow run -c pipeline.config ikmb/gwas-qc`
+3. Launch the pipeline: `nextflow run -c pipeline.config ikmb/gwas-qc`
+   - If you run the pipeline for the very first time, Nextflow will try to download our image.
+Depending on your internet connection, it might take a while to download 13 GB.
+If your head node or compute nodes do not have internet connection, you will need to acquire the images yourself.
+Please take a look at the respective section [Shared Singularity Cache](#shared-singularity-cache).
 5. (optional) use the QC output directly as input to the [Association Testing Pipeline](https://github.com/ikmb/gwas-assoc)

 The pipeline output and reports will be written to the `output` directory.